microbus-io/fabric/docs/blocks/layers.md

 The [distributed cache](../blocks/distrib-cache.md) is an in-memory cache that is shared among the replica peers of microservice.

-Similar to cron jobs, __tickers__ run jobs on a scheduled interval.
+[Tickers](../blocks/tickers.md) are jobs that run on a recurring basis.

-Microservices are __shutdown gracefully__.
+Microservices are [shutdown gracefully](../blocks/graceful-shutdown.md).
 All pending requests, goroutines and jobs are drained before the microservice quits.

 Images, scripts, templates and any other __static resources__ are made available to each microservice by association of a file system (FS).